 Winetasting at Canto

 The modern tasting room is stylish and comfortable with a bar and lounge area furnished with comfortable couches, tasting tables and chairs, with the winery in the background.
-There are two tasting options at Canto, the MCC tasting with 4 MCC’s for R60 ($3.90) and their standard wine tasting with a mix of 5 red and white wines for R60.
+There are two tasting options at Canto, the MCC tasting with 4 MCC’s and their standard wine tasting with a mix of 5 red and white wines.
 From the still wines Canto produce an excellent wooded Chardonnay and a very nice full bodied Merlot.

 We do not often taste MCC so comparing the four Canto MCC’s was a bit of a novelty.
 Obviously we had to do the MCC/macaron pairing.
 First tasting the MCC’s on their own our favorite was the unusual Shiraz MCC with clear raspberry aromas.
 The Chardonnay/Pinot noir MCC was another favorite, more richness with some strawberry flavors.